Have you tried homemade croissants yet?

 - At the end of the next step, you’ll need 2 baking sheets lined with silicone baking mats or parchment paper.
 The dough is currently on a lined baking sheet in the refrigerator, so you already have 1 prepared!

 - Shape the croissants: Remove the dough from the refrigerator.
 On a lightly floured counter, roll the dough out into an 8×20-inch rectangle.
 Use your fingers if you need to.
 Once again, the dough is very cold, so it will take a lot of arm muscle to roll.
 The dough will want to be oval shaped, but keep working it with your hands and rolling pin until you have the correct size rectangle.
 Using a pizza cutter or sharp knife, slice the dough in half vertically.
 Each skinny rectangle will be 4 inches wide.
 Then cut 3 even slices horizontally, yielding 8 4×5-inch rectangles.
-See photo and video above for a visual.
+See photo above for a visual.
 Cut each rectangle in half lengthwise so you have 16 2×5-inch rectangles.
 Work with one rectangle at a time.
 Using your fingers or a rolling pin, stretch it to be about 8 inches long.
 Do this gently as you do not want to flatten the layers.
 Place a few small pieces of chocolate in a single layer at one end and tightly roll the dough up around the chocolate.
 Make sure the end is on the bottom.
 Repeat with remaining dough, placing the shaped croissants on 2 lined baking sheets, 8 per sheet.
 Loosely cover with plastic wrap or aluminum foil and allow to rest at room temperature (no warmer!
 I suggest just keeping on the counter) for 1 hour, then place in the refrigerator to rest for 1 hour or up to 12 hours.
 (Or freeze, see freezing instructions.
 I prefer the shaped croissants to be cold going into the oven.